 From bobcats to bison and from beavers to bears, Canada really does have it all.
 There are amazing wild animals and birds to be seen across this vast country and what you see will differ from province to province.

 33: Canada is a creative hub

 It really is a place where the arts thrive.
 You only need to look at how many of Hollywood’s brightest and best are Canadian to see how much talent is nurtured there.
 Art, music and literature are highly valued, invested in and encouraged in Canadian cities.
 The funding for cultural activities is generous, and as a result, anyone artistic looking for reasons to move to Canada is already onto a winner,

 34: Friendly, helpful and polite people

 Canada has a reputation for being one of the friendliest countries in the world.
-The HSBC Expat Explorer Survey ranked them number 1 for being the most welcoming to migrants.
+The HSBC Expat Explorer Survey ranked them number 1 as most welcoming to migrants.

-If you find yourself stuck in a snowdrift there will be people willing to help and if you’re from Britain and used to say ‘Sorry’ when someone steps on your foot, then you’ll fit right in.
+If you find yourself stuck in a snowdrift, there will be people willing to help, and if you’re from Britain and used to say ‘Sorry’ when someone steps on your foot, you’ll fit right in.

 35: Quality but affordable university education

 With average England university fees now being the highest in the world, even more than the USA, according to the Student Load Repayment Calculator website, it’s good to know that in Canada, fees are less than half at $4761.